neovim/pynvim/README.md

 below.

 * `vim.funcs` exposes vimscript functions (both builtin and global user defined functions) as a python namespace.
-For instance to set the value of the value of a register
+For instance to set the value of a register

     `vim.funcs.setreg('0', ["some", "text"], 'l')`